China port probe into metal financing rattles banks, trade houses

 The bank, which has been monitoring the situation at Qingdao, said on Thursday: "Specific to this incident, Standard Chartered is reviewing metals financing to a small number of companies in China."

-At least one other Western bank with operations in China is reviewing its exposure to copper and aluminum financing, a source with direct knowledge said.
+At least one other Western bank with operations in China is reviewing its exposure to copper and aluminium financing, a source with direct knowledge said.

-New York-based Citigroup Inc (C.N) is among banks financing copper on behalf of clients at the port, according to people familiar with the situation.

-In a statement to Reuters, the bank said: "To the extent Citi's clients are affected, Citi will work closely with the relevant authorities, warehousing companies and clients to resolve the matter."

 Concern over the situation has extended to domestic banks.
 A Chinese state-owned bank has sent a team from head office to Qingdao to investigate trade financing problems, said a source with direct knowledge of the situation.